Steve Allen: Death and legacy

 On October 30, 2000, Allen was involved in a minor traffic crash while traveling to visit his youngest son at home in Los Angeles.
 A driver struck the side of Allen's car while backing out of a driveway, causing Allen to suffer a ruptured blood vessel, among other injuries, though he apparently did not realize he was seriously hurt.
 After Allen arrived at his son's home, he took a nap and died in his sleep.
 Allen was 78.
 At first, it was believed that he had a heart attack.
 However, Allen's autopsy revealed that he actually died from hemopericardium, caused by injuries sustained in the crash.
 Though the condition was partially caused by atherosclerosis, the death was ruled accidental.
 According to his widow, Jayne Meadows, "Typical of Steve, [who] was the dearest, sweetest man: He was hit by a man, backing into him, breaking all of his ribs, that pierced his heart ... and when he got out of the car, he said to the man, 'What some people will do to get my autograph.'"

 Allen is buried at Forest Lawn Memorial Park in Hollywood Hills, Los Angeles.
 He has two stars on the Hollywood Walk of Fame – a television star at 1720 Vine Street and a radio star at 1537 Vine Street.
-Jayne Meadows is buried next to Allen following her death in 2015.
+Jayne Meadows was buried next to Allen following her death in 2015.